 Tastings are available 7 days a week from 12:30 pm to 6 pm, with live music on Saturday and Sunday afternoons.

 They offer a 4-wine flight board for $12, and you can taste their port-style dessert wines for an additional $3 each.

 READ MORE: The Best Wineries in Dahlonega GA

 Now in its second year, this annual music festival brings an eclectic assortment of national and regional music acts to the 51 acres of Ellijay’s White Path Creek Farms.

-Among the more well-known bands scheduled to appear at this year’s festival are Old Crow Medicine Show, the Infamous Stringdusters, Sierra Ferrell, Sierra Hull, Lera Lynn, Strung Like A Horse, and Texas Hill.
+Though bands scheduled to appear at the 2023 festival are still TBD, last year’s lineup included Old Crow Medicine Show, the Infamous Stringdusters, Sierra Ferrell, Sierra Hull, Lera Lynn, and Strung Like A Horse.

-The Appalachian legend known as Saxsquatch will emerge from the forest to make a rare public appearance, hosting a late night dance party on Friday, June 10 with his smooth, sax-y sound.
+The Appalachian legend known as Saxsquatch also emerged from the forest to make a rare public appearance, hosting a late night dance party with his smooth, sax-y sound.

 There was also a Caribbean Brunch, with live music by local artist Nero Simon & the Sunsetters.